JoDaTan/JoDaTan/README.md

 - [LinkedIn](https://www.linkedin.com/in/jonathan12daniels/)
 - [Twitter](https://twitter.com/theJhon_doe)

 Let's learn and grow together on this data analysis journey!
-If you have any questions or suggestions, or if you'd like to collaborate on a project, don't hesitate to get in touch.
+If you have any questions, suggestions, or would like to collaborate on a project, please don't hesitate to get in touch.